 A petition for a Yellowstone Injunction is a NY procedural remedy by which a tenant (usually a commercial tenant), whose otherwise in full compliance under their lease, can have the cure period in a landlord default notice tolled pending a court determination of whether they’re actually in default.
 If the tenant is successful, the court will grant a permanent injunction preventing the landlord from evicting the tenant on certain grounds.

-The petition usually starts with the issuance of a temporary restraining order against the landlord.
+Typically, the petition starts with the issuance of a temporary restraining order against the landlord.
 With the landlord restrained, the court then allows the parties to litigate over the interpretation of the lease and whether there’s been a default.
-The Yellowstone Injunction is a powerful remedy that commercial tenants have used for years to subvert a landlord’s eviction efforts, and if used correctly, it can delay a commercial eviction for months or years.
+The Yellowstone Injunction is a powerful remedy that commercial tenants have used for years to subvert a landlord’s eviction efforts.
+Furthermore, if used correctly, it can delay a commercial eviction for months or years.

-In this case, the lease didn’t specifically define the leased premises and so the tenant obtained a Yellowstone Injunction to afford some time for the interpretation of the lease.
-This interpretation now turned on the meaning of a few words.
-It was up to the judge.
+In this case, the lease didn’t specifically define the leased premises.
+Therefore, the tenant obtained a Yellowstone Injunction to afford some time.
+This time allows for the interpretation of the lease.
+This interpretation now turned on the meaning of a few words; it was up to the judge.

 Suddenly, the landlord’s prospect of securing a lucrative cell tower lease was in doubt.
 Without access to that basement space, the wireless carrier would not lease at this site.
 The whole case was now a matter of lease interpretation.